 It takes time and money to keep this site up and running, and to make sure it is always compatible with the latest browser versions.
 Financial support for TypeIt comes largely from users like you.
 If you use TypeIt and would like it to stay online, please consider supporting it with a little money.
 Thank you!

-TypeIt supports the following browsers: Mozilla Firefox, Google Chrome, Safari, as well as Internet Explorer (10, 11) and Microsoft Edge (except for some issues).
+TypeIt supports the following browsers: Mozilla Firefox, Google Chrome, Safari and Microsoft Edge (except for some issues).
 Safari for iOS is supported, but subject to OS limitations like poor support for hardware keyboards.

 In other browsers, there will likely be problems with keyboard shortcuts and other glitches.